yghugardare/React-learn/Basic/Basics.md

 - render is used to convert jsx to tree like structure for react to process the code and send it to browser for displaying jsx
 - this process is transcompiling, in which jsx code is converted to old js code for backward JS engine to understand it.
+Done using `babel`
-- The use of React.StrictMode is a wrapper that enables additional checks and warnings for your components.
+- The use of `React.StrictMode` is a wrapper that enables additional checks and warnings for your components.
 It helps you catch common mistakes and make your code more robust.
-- ReactDOM.createRoot(document.getElementById('root')): This part creates a root element where your React application will be mounted.
+- `ReactDOM.createRoot(document.getElementById('root'))`: This part creates a root element where your React application will be mounted.
 It selects the HTML element with the id 'root' and creates a root instance using createRoot.
 - behind the scene `createRoot` is using react fibre.To know more <a href="https://yash-ghugardare-blogs.hashnode.dev/understanding-core-concepts-in-react" target="_blank">Click Here</a>